Bankroll’s long awaited debut is finally over as the new Philadelphia sports bar opened on Friday, March 3.

 “In a place like Pennsylvania that has iGaming and sports betting, focusing on your highest lifetime value players and giving them unique experiences like tables and access to a place like Bankroll, that’s where it’s going.
 If you’re betPARX, FanDuel or DraftKings, you need these experiences for what we call the hippo players, not whales.”

-In addition to the several TVs, visitors will see screens that show odds and sportsbook promotions for that specific day of games.
+In addition to the several TVs, visitors will see screens that show PA sportsbook promotions and odds for games on that specific day.

 When booking a reservation for Bankroll, visitors will be asked about their sports betting experience.
 All of the information is stored into Bankroll’s Customer Relationship Management (CRM) database.